-9. If you plan to load files into AnzoGraph from a location that is different than the Data Location that you specified, edit the Alternate Data Location field and select the location for AnzoGraph load files.
+If you plan to load files into AnzoGraph from a location that is different than the Data Location that you specified, edit the Alternate Data Location field and select the location for AnzoGraph load files.

-See Making a Basic Connection to AnzoGraph for instructions on connecting Anzo to AnzoGraph for loading the files that are generated for the new data store.
+See Making a Basic Connection to AnzoGraph for instructions on connecting Anzo to AnzoGraph for loading the RDF files that are generated when Pipelines are published.